-Build a foundation for Amazon seller accounting
+1. Build a foundation for Amazon seller accounting

-Excel and manual data entry may work if you’re just starting out.
-But it won’t be long before you have to trade spreadsheets for accounting software.
+Excel and manual data entry may work if you’re just starting.
+But soon, you’ll have to trade spreadsheets for accounting software.

 You have options if you’re looking for an Amazon seller accounting software that can track sales, fees, and more from your Amazon store.
 For example, QuickBooks can help you manage income, expenses, invoices, payments, and cash flow from your Amazon store.

-Ensure accuracy by automating Amazon accounting
+3. Ensure accuracy by automating Amazon accounting

 As your business grows, you may need to add more sales channels or dive deeper into your sales data.
 In that case, consider connecting Amazon — and all your sales channels — to your accounting platform via accounting automation software.